HandsOnDataViz/book/docs/HandsOnDataViz.md

 Edit and Host Code with GitHub
 ==============================

+**TODO:** GitHub recently updated its web interface, so need to redo selected screenshots.
+Also, GitHub announced that it will change the default branch from “master” to “main,” so update text and images when done.

 In the first half of this book, you created interactive charts and maps on free drag-and-drop tool platforms created by companies such as Google and Tableau.
 These platforms are great for beginners, but their pre-set